MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 - a example for others to follow
 - a context specific piece of advice

+Looking at SOLID as a context piece of advice (pattern) is better.

-Advice is contextually good, but change the context and the advice could be bad.
+That makes the advice that SOLID gives can be contextually good, but change the context and the advice could be bad.

+Let's examine specific aspects of SOLID.

 ### Single Responsibility